Cognito

 Email and Phone number verification

-Blocks users if credentials are compromised
+Blocks users if credentials are compromised elsewhere as AWS scans the web.

 Provides synchronous lambda triggers for signup, signin, messaging etc.